ErichDonGubler/git-assembler/README.rst

-It can be used to follow remote branches (such as pull requests) conveniently, test multiple patches together, work on interdependent feature branches more easily and so on...
+It can be used to follow remote branches (such as pull requests) conveniently, test multiple patches together, work on interdependent feature branches more easily, and so on...

 .. contents::